 -Is the student planning to go into teaching (at any level) and/or onto graduate school?

-Please notify Lee Atkinson in the spring of 3rd year (usually during the advising appointment) and submit a letter (no more than one page) by April 30 outlining:
+Please notify Lee Atkinson in the spring of 3rd year (usually during the advising appointment).
+Then send Lee an email attachment stating your interest (no more than one page) by April 30 outlining:

 1. What do you have to offer?
-(Please include experience you have had in theatre and course work and how they have affected your understanding of a University degree and/or Theatre)
+(Please include experience you have had in theatre and course work and how that has affected your understanding of a University degree and/or Theatre)

 2. What would you like to get from the experience of being a TA?
-(Try using ICE to answer these 2 questions)
+(Try using ICE to answer these two questions).

 3. Theatre resume (optional)